 2013 Suzuki Jimny

-The Jimny on sale today is essentially an evolution of the 1998 car, but there have been a few subtle changes over the past two decades.
+The 2013 Jimny was essentially an evolution of the 1998 car, but there were a few subtle changes.
 The 2013 update saw the introduction of a new front bumper, grille and fog lights, along with a re-shaped bonnet with a central air intake.
 Meanwhile, the cabin gained new seat fabrics, Isofix mountings and new head restraints.

 2015 Suzuki Jimny